soup-bowl/opensimulator-docker/README.md

 ## `soupbowl/opensimulator:source`

-Gets the latest available code from the OpenSimulator repoistory, and constructs a bleeding edge container.
+Gets the latest available code from the OpenSimulator repository, and constructs a bleeding edge container.
 Configuration is not different, but this is **compiled from source** and should be **treated as highly unstable**.

 These are compiled to use the [official .NET root image](https://mcr.microsoft.com/en-us/product/dotnet/runtime/about), instead of the [Mono Framework](https://hub.docker.com/_/mono/).